3.

 2: Blade profile plotted using coordinates

-CL-camber line of profile (geometric location of centres of circles inscribed in profile). θ=κ1+κ2 [°] Camber; yC [m] maximum camber; xC [m] position of maximum camber; κ1, κ2 [°] angles of amber line (at leading edge of profile and trailing edge of profile); c [m] chord; r [m] radius.
+CL-camber line of profile (geometric location of centres of circles inscribed in profile). θ=κ1+κ2 [°] camber; yC [m] maximum camber; xC [m] position of maximum camber; κ1, κ2 [°] angles of camber line (at leading edge of profile and trailing edge of profile); c [m] chord; r [m] radius.

 Camber line

 The shape of the camber line of the profile is most often formed by parts of a circle, parabola, logarithmic curve and other types of curves (or two curves with a common tangent at the point of common contact).
-Typical values of the xC/c ratio are between 0,4 and 0,5, with uniform pressurecascades the ratio tends to be around 0,5.
+Typical values of the xC/c ratio are between 0,4 and 0,5, with pressureless cascades the ratio tends to be around 0,5.

 Profile shape